Hs and Ts

 Pulmonary thrombosis occurs when a blood clot is lodged in an artery in the lung.

-- Toxins: Toxins: Medications, street drugs, toxins/chemicals, or environmental exposure can lead to cardiac arrest.
+- Toxins: Medications, street drugs, toxins/chemicals, or environmental exposure can lead to cardiac arrest.
 In this case, the clinician administers the antidote based on the particular toxin while supporting systemic function.

 Key Takeaway